Encrypt and protect a storage device with a password in Disk Utility on Mac

 Click Erase, then click Done.

-You can encrypt your data without erasing it by turning on FileVault in the Security & Privacy pane of System Preferences (see Encrypt Mac data with FileVault).
+You can encrypt your data without erasing it by turning on FileVault in Privacy & Security settings (see Encrypt Mac data with FileVault).

 You can also encrypt a disk and protect it with a password without erasing it.
 See Protect your Mac information with encryption.